cdenamiel/Volcano-Meteo-Tsurrogate/README.md

 ## Software

-Contains two subfolders with the Landslide-Tsurrogate v1.0 programs and routines written in **Python**.
+Contains two subfolders with the Volcano-Meteo-Tsurrogate v1.0 programs and routines written in **Python**.

 The python folder contains three subfolders: **code**, **data** and **results**.